 Microsoft Office Macro Security

-Download ACSC Protect Notice Microsoft Office Macro Security (290K PDF), March 2016
+Download ACSC Protect Notice Microsoft Office Macro Security (1Mb PDF), updated December 2016

 Table of contents

 - How to determine which macros to trust

 - Securing systems against malicious macros

 - Allow only macros from controlled trusted locations

 - Recommended approaches